0xmikko/ethHolder/README.md

 ## How to mint

 To mint a token you should have at least 1 ETH on your account.
+Contract accounts ETH, WETH and stETH as well.

 ## Priority